 “A Patron of Reading is a school’s special children’s author, poet, storyteller or illustrator.
 The school and their patron develop a relationship over a period of time.
 Everything the patron does is related to helping encourage and develop a reading for pleasure culture in the school.”
 Read more about the scheme on the Patron of Reading website.

 IT’S WORLD BOOK DAY ON THURSDAY 1ST MARCH

-I am booked for the day itself but still have 2 days free that week if any school wants a visit to help kick off activities.
+I am booked for the day itself and just have 1 day left free that week, if any school wants a visit to help kick off activities.
 Please contact me soon to avoid disappointment.